CLi-de/Meta_LSM/README.md

 # meta_LSM （Migrated from tf1 t0 tf2）
-# Hong Kong Landslide Susceptibility in a Meta-learning Way.
+# Hong Kong Landslide Susceptibility Mapping in a Meta-learning Way.

 ##Table of Contents